strimzi/governance/GOVERNANCE.md

 A component owner is responsible for development of a specific subproject or component within Strimzi.
 Such components might be represented by a separate GitHub repository within the Strimzi organization (e.g. `strimzi-kafka-bridge`) or by a subdirectory in a GitHub repository (e.g. `./documentation/` in `strimzi-kafka-operator`).
-The components owners are identified in the [`COMPONENT-OWNERS`](COMPONENT-OWNERS) file in this repository which also includes the component for which they are responsible.
+The component owners are identified in the [`COMPONENT-OWNERS`](COMPONENT-OWNERS) file in this repository which also includes the component for which they are responsible.

 ### Maintainers